Oxygen Deficiency and Vision Impairment: What Happens to Our Body and Brain During Air Travel

-The aircraft cabin is undoubtedly an unusual environment for the human body.
+The cabin of an aircraft is, without a doubt, an unusual environment for the human body.

-The atmospheric pressure here is like in the mountains at an altitude of 2,5 km, the air humidity is lower than in the arid deserts of the world.
-The air that is supplied to the aircraft cabin is heated to 10 ° C to cool the heat from human bodies and electronic devices.
+Atmospheric pressure here, as in the mountains at an altitude of 2,5 km, air humidity is lower than in the arid deserts of the world.
+The air that is fed into the aircraft cabin is at a temperature of 10°C in order to cool the heat from human bodies and electronic devices.

 Reduced atmospheric pressure reduces the amount of oxygen in the blood of passengers by 6-25%.
 If such a lack of oxygen were diagnosed in a hospital, you would immediately be prescribed artificial administration.